s4sushil/primeNoGeneration/README.md

 # primeNoGeneration
-This project is the test exam created to generate the prime nos.
+This project is the test exam created to generate the prime nos